dkrajzew/degrotesque/docs/index.md

 Background
 ----------

-I often write my texts and web pages using a plain editor.
+I often write my texts, documentation and web pages using a plain editor.
 As such, the character " is always used for quotes, a dash is always a minus, etc.

 I wanted to have a tool that automatically recognizes which characters should be replaced by their more typographic counterpart and applies the according rules.